zawakin/promptogen/docs/en/docs/examples/context-qa.md

 Description
 -----------
-Answer the question for the given context.
+Answer the question based on the given context.

 Input Parameters
 ----------------